xmackex/replicator/.github/CONTRIBUTING.md

 ## Formatting

-All Go code must be formatted using the `go fmt` tool.
+**Do your best to follow existing conventions you see in the codebase**, and ensure your code is formatted with `go fmt`.
 You can run `fmt` on all Golang files using the `make fmt` target.
 All format checks are automatically enforced by CI tests.

 ## Testing